 After the Procedure

-Recovering from varicose vein stripping will take 2 to 4 weeks.
+Recovering from varicose vein stripping will take 2 to 4 weeks for an improvement in many of the symptoms.
+But it might take several months for the legs to fully heal and the small scars to fade completely.
 Recovery time will also depend on how many veins were stripped and where they were located.

 Other Less Invasive Treatment Options